-The most fleshed out version was the Genesis one.
-In it one could race through two main modes.
-The first was Senna GP which players could race on a Senna designed track, and the second was the world championship mode.
+The Genesis version was the most feature complete.
+In it one could race through two main modes - Senna GP in which players could race on a Senna designed track, and World Championship mode.

 Players could challenge rival drivers and replace them in the team if they won.

 The teams were arranged in 5 tiers with the master himself in a separate class altogether.
-The game was unlicensed, so all the rival drivers and teams were likenesses of real ones.
+The game only licensed Senna's likeness, so all the rival drivers and teams were slight variants on real ones.
 Even Senna's team in the game was an original team called "Madonna" as opposed to his real team at the time, McClaren.

 The tracks were relatively close to their real life counterparts, and Senna advised developers about track characteristics.
 They even followed the order of the real life Formula 1 calendar.
 Each track had some unique background elements such as a city or forest.
 Some tracks even featured rain on random occasions.

 Even with all these realistic elements, the games handling could best be described as arcadey.
 This was characteristic of console racing games of the time.
-More realistic racing games could be found on the PC, but for many Genesis owners, Ayrton Senna's Super Monaco GP II brought Formula 1 home.
+More realistic racing games could be found on the PC, but for many Genesis owners, Ayrton Senna's Super Monaco GP II brought Formula 1 in to the home.